SoftwareHeritage/swh-web/swh/web/ui/templates/includes/apidoc-header.md

 Examples:

-- From your favorite REST client API, execute the same request as before with the request header 'Accept' set the 'application/yaml'.
+- From your favorite REST client API, execute the same request as before with the request header 'Accept' set to the 'application/yaml'.

 - From the command line:
 ``` shell